ali1996-sy/encapsulation-week-1-starter./README.md

-# in this  website  you add a name and email to be saved
+# in this  website  you can add a name and email to be saved
  >i had used the concept of oriented object